TranslucentComputing/kubert-assistant-lite/README.md

   - [Acknowledgments](#acknowledgments)

 ## Introduction

+Kubert Assistant is a DevOps productivity tool designed to simplify the management of workloads within a Kubernetes cluster.
+It provides a suite of capabilities that allow DevOps teams to automate, monitor, and manage their Kubernetes environments more efficiently.

 Kubert Assistant Lite provides an easy way to set up a local Kubernetes environment using Kind and deploys a minimal version of the Kubert Assistant platform.
 This project is ideal for testing and development purposes, offering the core functionalities of Kubert Assistant with a focus on the Kubectl Agent.